-14.2.6 Moment-resisting frame, ordinary
+14.2.6 Ordinary Moment-resisting Frame (OMRF)

-Moment-resisting frame, with no particular earthquake detailing except for columns (see Clause 14.4, as specified in this Standard (see Table 14.3).
+Moment-resisting frame with no particular earthquake detailing except for columns (see Clause 14.4, as specified in this Standard (see Table 14.3).

 14.2.7 Space frame

 A three-dimensional structural system composed of interconnected members, other than loadbearing walls, which is capable of supporting vertical loads and may also provide horizontal resistance to earthquake forces.